mionisation/InstagramHashtagLists/README.md

 # InstagramHashtagLists
-Some lists of popular hashtags I scraped together
+Some lists of popular and trending hashtags on Instagram that I scraped together.

+Hashtags that are general top trending on Instagram > hashtags.txt

+Hashtags that are (mostly) related to food > foodtags.txt